 CROZEN

 Paige Crozon is originally from Humboldt, Saskatchewan.
 She attended the University of Utah where she played on the basketball team and earned degrees in Business Management, and Health Education and Promotion.
 After graduation, she played basketball professionally in Europe.
 Paige spent 8 years with the Canadian Women’s Basketball Program and played in 3 World Championships, Pan American Games, Commonwealth Games, FISU World Games, and other events.
-Most recently, Paige has been playing with Team Canada 3x3 in the Women’s Series.
-She is currently the assistant coach for the University of Lethbridge Women’s Basketball Team.
-Paige is also working toward her Master of Business Administration.
+Most recently, Paige has been playing with Team Canada 3x3 in the Women’s Series which just finished 4th at the 2024 Paris Olympics.
+Paige also completed her Master of Business Administration degree.
 Basketball has provided many opportunities in Paige’s life and she believes in the power of sport - to unify, to open doors, and to find connection.

 LauraDally.jpg